 Twin-disc Motomaster 320 mm, Nissin radial 6-piston callipers

-Single-disc Motomaster 220 mm, Nissin 2-piston callipers
+Single-disc PVM 217 mm, Nissin 2-piston callipers

-Front 17’’ x 3.5’’, rear 17’’ x 6.0’’
+PVM forged wheels, front 17’’ x 3.5’’, rear 17’’ x 6.0’’

-Date: 16th/17th April 2022
+Date: 18th/19th April 2026

 Circuit: Bugatti Circuit – Le Mans – France